Burning wood and coal

 Treated timber should not be burned in any appliance.
 Lots of timber is treated to stop it rotting in outdoor settings or has glue holding it together which when burnt releases toxic carcinogenic emissions into our homes and outdoor air.

-If you have an open fire in Bristol it is an offence to burn wood on it.
+Remember that if you have an open fire in Bristol it is an offence to burn wood on it.
 You can only burn an authorised fuel.